 This list is designed to help prosecutors identify when they have a constitutional duty to produce to a defendant potentially exculpatory evidence in a police officer’s personnel file.
 However, the list is kept secret and both defense attorneys and the public have no way of knowing whether local prosecutors are making the necessary disclosures to defense attorneys.

 As explained in this lawsuit, under both RSA Chapter 91-A and Part I, Article 8 of the New Hampshire Constitution, this list is a public record and should be disclosed to the public.
-Any privacy interest held by the 171 officers on the list, who have engaged in misconduct that bears on their credibility or truthfulness, must yield to the central purpose of the public’s right to know: to know of any misconduct by public officials, including police officers, so the public can hold them accountable.
+Any privacy interest held by the over 250 officers on the list, who have engaged in misconduct that bears on their credibility or truthfulness, must yield to the central purpose of the public’s right to know: to know of any misconduct by public officials, including police officers, so the public can hold them accountable.
 As the lawsuit notes: “Keeping information secret, especially when it comes to police behavior and how prosecutors do their jobs, only creates distrust and suspicion that minimizes the hard work and dedication shown by the overwhelming majority of law enforcement professionals.”